filerjs/filer/README.md

 ###Filer

-Filer is a POSIX-like file system interface for browser-based JavaScript.
+Filer is a POSIX-like file system interface for node.js and browser-based JavaScript.

 ###Compatibility

 Filer is known to work in the following browsers/versions, with the specified [Storage Providers](#providers):

+* node.js: v0.10.*+
 * IE: 10+ (IndexedDB)
 * Firefox: 26+ (IndexedDB)
 * Chrome: 31+ (IndexedDB, WebSQL)